ewasm/testnet/README.md

 Support for aleth (formerly, cpp-ethereum) is a work in progress and more information may be found [here](aleth.md).

-### Enabling ethstats:
+### Enabling ethstats

 Ethstats is a pretty UI for monitoring network state, which allows individual nodes to communicate their state to a centralized server via WebSockets.
 (See for instance the page for the [Ethereum mainnet](https://ethstats.net/).)
 Nodes must be added manually.
 The Ewasm team maintains an [ethstats page for the testnet](http://ewasm.ethereum.org/ethstats).
 If you'd like your node to be added, follow these steps:

 - Make sure that you have a recent version of nodejs installed.
 - Download and configure the [eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api) package:

 	```sh
 	> git clone https://github.com/cubedro/eth-net-intelligence-api && cd eth-net-intelligence-api